-Have you ever this ever closed your front door but noticed that it’s not latching well.
-The door closes but when you grab the door handle and pull, it doesn’t feel like it’s closed all the way.
-You may not get a good night’s sleep until you get this fixed.
+Have you ever closed your front door but noticed it’s not latching well?
+The door closes, but when you grab the door handle and pull, it doesn’t feel like it’s closed all the way.
+You may not get a good night’s sleep until you get it fixed.

 Safety Measures Before You Start

-Making sure your doors are in good working order is an excellent way to keep your home safe.
+Ensuring your doors are in good working order is an excellent way to keep your home safe.
 Doors that won’t latch can be frustrating.
-But, you can fix them yourself with the right tools.
+However, you can fix them with the right tools.